davideproment/allotment/_posts/2020-04-11-firstLawnmown.md

 ---
 layout: post
-title:  "First mowning of the year"
+title:  "First mowing of the year"
 date:   2020-04-11
 categories: preparation
 ---

-Today first mowning of the year.
+Today first mowing of the year.
 Soon I will have to mow every 3-4 weeks, not the most exciting thing to do!

 ![](/allotment/assets/2020-04-11/IMG_4872.jpg)